A day in the life of PDF accessibility

 PDF accessibility is vital

 Many people don’t think about the number of PDFs they interact with on a daily or weekly basis.
 But for those who use assistive technology, encountering a PDF can be the equivalent of a dead end.
 With 67% of PDFs being either partially or completely unreadable, this represents a significant loss of access to vital sources of information.
-This survey highlights the importance of making sure all PDFs are accessible so that everyone has equal access.
+This survey highlights the importance of ensuring all PDFs are accessible so that everyone has equal access.
 One assistive technology user said, “Many PDF documents are forms I cannot fill out like my sighted peers can… They are missing the ability for me to do so with a screen reader.
 This extends to divorce documents in Iowa.
 Yes, I had to let my divorce default to my husband due to accessibility of PDF files.”

 "*" indicates required fields